Bigfoot In Ohio? Million Dollar Challenge Attracts Bigfoot Hunters

 “So we’re jumping up in front of him, hopefully.
 With the team ready, we’ll get to capture one of these creatures and bring it back and prove to the world that they exist.”

 The group plans on camping out in Ohio for the entire weekend with the hopes of catching Bigfoot.
-There is a Bigfoot Hotline at 816-442-3394 people are encouraged to call to report any sightings or activities regarding these creatures.
+There is a Bigfoot Hotline at 816-442-3394 that people are encouraged to call to report any sightings or activities regarding these creatures.

 Two People See ‘Bigfoot’ in Eastern Ohio https://t.co/cauRFE3kmc pic.twitter.com/1iahrgF5Fd